neuppl/rsdd/README.md

 contributing please contact [Steven Holtzen](http://web.cs.ucla.edu/~sholtzen/) at `s.holtzen@northeastern.edu`.

+## Building

+After cloning the repository, the following commands are available:

+* `cargo build`: build a dynamically linkable library in `target/debug/`
+* `cargo build --release`: build a release build in `target/release`
+* `cargo test`: run the test suite

 # Example Usage

 The following demo shows how to quickly build a BDD, after adding `rsdd` to your